 Smart jewellery as a trend has been bubbling under for the past three years or so and now we've reached the stage where, no matter which piece of jewellery you'd like to see smartened up, there's a couple of different options.

 Startups like Ringly and Bellabeat, alongside big names such as Swarovski, Michael Kors and Kate Spade, have been quick to realise the potential of these form factors, and have created some beautiful designer jewellery that does more than just look good.
 With added smarts including fitness tracking, notifications and stress management, the next generation of earrings, necklaces, bracelets and rings is set to be connected.

-Here are some of our favourites - most are on sale now and some of the latest are on pre-order with shipping later in 2017.
+Here are some of our favourites - most are on sale now and some of the latest launches are on pre-order with shipping later in 2017.